shangsuru/twitter-clone/README.md

 The profile page contains all user information, from top to bottom:

-- the user icon on the top left together with a background image uploaded by the user (or the default background image)
+- the user icon on the top left together with a default background image
 - the username and handle
 - the bio, which the user can use to introduce him or herself,
 - the location of the user, the link to the personal website (if added) and when the account was created